leanprover-community/mathlib3/docs/style.md

 than at the beginning of the next line.

 Use two spaces to indent.
-You can use an extra indent when a long line forces a break to suggest the the break is artificial rather than structural, as in the statement of theorem:
+You can use an extra indent when a long line forces a break to suggest the break is artificial rather than structural, as in the statement of theorem:

 ```lean